kiart-tantasi/league-of-legends-app/README.md

 # Prevent Builder and Constructor annotation

 This project prevents using `@Builder` and `@*Constructor` in some places to prevent exposing internal representation so you will see a lot of manually written constructor

+# Go project

+Now this project is in progress to migrate API codebase from Spring Boot to Go